-Vaspurakan Van/Varak (Varag) & Our Armenian Past (Click on any of the small thumbnail Photos to enlarge) I am always looking for connections to anyone with family history from Shoushantz, Varak or Van areas.
-Below is Van in about 1884 Photo is from www.antique-prints.de which has many of these miscellaneous prints. ~~~~~~~~~~~~~~~~~~~~~~~~~~ The map below has Varakavank or Varagavank (Warak Wank, on the map) listed just below Van, about 10 km's southeast of Van, circled in yellow. ~~~~~~~~~~~~~~~~~~~~~~~~~~ The spelling is either Varag or Varak, same with Varagavank and Varakavank.
-I assume it is the Eastern and Western spellings. ~~~~~~~~~~~~~~~~~~~~~~~~~~ Armenian postage stamps, 1920-22: Armenian Stamps ~~~~~~~~~~~~~~~~~~~~~~~~~~ ( At the bottom of my Armenian page is a link to my handmade "Wire People" & "Wine Glass Marker People")
+Below is Van / Wan / Tushpa (other known names for Van) The photo prints are from the www.antique-prints.de website, which has many antique maps, books and prints. ~~~~~~~~~~~~~~~~~~~~~~~~~~ The map below has Varakavank (Varak Monastery), Yedikilse (Warak Wank) on the map listed just below Van, about 9 km's southeast of Van, circled in yellow. ~~~~~~~~~~~~~~~~~~~~~~~~~~ The spelling is either Varag or Varak, same with Varagavank and Varakavank.
+I assume it is the Eastern and Western spellings. ~~~~~~~~~~~~~~~~~~~~~~~~~~ Armenian postage stamps 1920-22: Armenian Stamps ~~~~~~~~~~~~~~~~~~~~~~~~~~ At the bottom of my Armenian page is a link to my handmade "Wire People" & "Wine Glass Marker People" 1897

-1897 near Van, received this two piece photo from my cousins wife Delores Oro-Bedrosian. ~~~~~~~~~~~~~~~~~~~~~~~~~~ (Received these two pictures from Delores Oro-Bedrosian) Varagavank, near Van in about 1895.
-My grandfathers brother is in this photo, somewhere.
-He was about age 9.
-The painting is from the picture on it's left. ~~~~~~~~~~~~~||~~~~~~~~~~~~~ Photo of old Van (Taken from Tour de Monde) ~~~~~~~~~~~~~||~~~~~~~~~~~~~ Below are photos sent to me by Christine Gardon.
+The painting is from the photo above it.
+Below are photos sent to me by Christine Gardon.
 She was kind enough to share them so they could be viewed by all who come upon my website.
-The first two are from her Granddad.
-View of Van & Mount Varag These 4 photos (below) also were sent to me by Christine and were taken by Francois Balsan in 1937.
+The first two are from her grandfather, Vahram Gakavian.
+View of Van & Mount Varag ~~~~~~~~~~~~~|o|~~~~~~~~~~~~~ These 4 photos (below) also were sent to me by Christine and were taken by Francois Balsan in 1937.

 Fortified walls (Courtines du Gheurab) ~~~~~~~~~~~~~||~~~~~~~~~~~~~ Andraniks "Road to Armenia" our ancient land with the music of Hasmik Harutyunyan & many pictures in his photo gallery.
-Andraniks journeys through Western Armenia (Van, Varakavank, Old City & Fortress + Akhtamar) ~~~~~~~~~~~~~||~~~~~~~~~~~~~ Varak & Van These 2 photos of Varak & old Van are from Lilyan Chooljian.
-Old City of Van
+Andraniks journeys through Western Armenia (Van, Varakavank, Old City & Fortress + Akhtamar) ~~~~~~~~~~~~~|o|~~~~~~~~~~~~~ More of Varak & Van These 3 photos of Varak & old Van (photo on right) are from Lilyan Chooljian.
+Colorized version of Varakavank

 Aikestan, Van, Lilyan's

-Mothers families home
+Mother's families home

 Also

-from Lilyan Chooljian, is a 1995 photo of Van. ~~~~~~~~~~~~~||~~~~~~~~~~~~~ These two photos are from NAASR (National Association for Armenian Studies and Research) of Belmont, Mass., and John Donelian and his family website: http://www.thedonelianfamily.ca Varakavank (Varak Monastery) View of St. Cross Monastery, Varak, Van Photos taken by Vartan A. Hampikian, of New York. c.
-1923 Also from the John Donelian
+~~~~~~~~~~~~~||~~~~~~~~~~~~~ These two photos are from NAASR (National Association for Armenian Studies and Research) of Belmont, Mass., and John Donelian and his family website: Varakavank (Varak Monastery) View of Varakavank (Varak Monastery), near

-family website: St. George Monastery, Van Photos taken by Vartan A. Hampikian, of New York. c.
-1923 :~~~~~~~~~~~~~~~~~~~~~~~~~~: Varakavank (Varak
+Van Photos taken by Vartan A. Hampikian, of New York. c.
+1923 :~~~~~~~~~~~~~~~~~~~~~~~~~~: Varakavank

 Monastery) ~|~ To Other Armenian LiNKS ~|~ Tours to Historical Armenia The above photo (Varak Monastery) was sent to me by Armen Aroyan.
 Armen takes us diasporans on tours (or pilgrimages) of Historic Armenia (Eastern Turkey).
 St. Vartan Bookstore (http://www.stvartanbookstore.com/) carries his videos of the pilgrimages (tours).
 Who is Armen Aroyan and what does he do for us Diasporans?
 From what I have read on the internet about Armen, he is well known for being a self taught tour guide and has learned where to go and who the right contacts are when touring Turkey.
 He has taken many groups of people to Historic Armenia and left an ever lasting impression for them.
 When it comes to taking small groups to historic Armenia (now Eastern Turkey), he is the man to contact.
 I think he started the tours in 1993.
 I hope one day to have the opportunity to go on one of his